 Arkansas’ first commercial oil well was drilled in 1921 at El Dorado in Union County, 15 miles north of the Louisiana border.
-The 68-square-mile field will lead U.S. oil output by 1925 – with production reaching 70 million barrels.
+The 68-square-mile field led U.S. oil output by 1925 with production reaching 70 million barrels of oil.

 Arkansas Oil Ventures 1952 stock certificate.